AlexandreRio/nfo-modifier/README.md

 Usage
 -------

-Simply launch nfo-modifier.java with a Java Runtime Environment > 1.7
+The source might not be stable, so I recommend to download a stable release [here](https://github.com/AlexandreRio/nfo-modifier/releases), then simply launch nfo-modifier.jar with a Java Runtime Environment > 1.7

 If you prefer building from the sources, you will need to use ant.